Back to Living Real Change

 “There are several types of hepatitis viruses throughout the world,” Dr. Bhasin explains.
 “The main types that we see in the United States are hepatitis A, B and C.”

-Hepatitis A The most common form is hepatitis A. It is transmitted by contaminated food, through a fecal or oral route.
+Hepatitis A is the most common form of hepatitis.
+It is transmitted by contaminated food through a fecal or oral route.
 It usually resolves on its own with minimal need for treatment.

 Hepatitis C “Hepatitis C is the third virus that is very common in the United States,” says Dr. Bhasin.
 “Unfortunately, four out of five people don’t actually know that they are infected with the virus.”
 Symptoms of hepatitis C can be very vague.
 “It might just be not feeling well, a little bit tired or achy,” she explains.
 “The disease can become chronic.
 Unfortunately, there is no vaccine against this virus.
 There is no way to protect ourselves against it.”